-Our "Who's Citing Whom" page offers resources available to UMD Faculty and staff to help them measure their scholarly impact.
+Our "Who's Citing Whom" page offers resources available to UMD faculty, students and staff to help them measure their scholarly impact.

 There are traditional measures of scholarly activity document on the right hand side, but the advent of social media has introduced new concepts of citation and scholarly output based on links, mentions, and tags.